SuperOfficeDocs/superoffice-docs/docs/en/email/mailgun/overview.md

 * We handle the volumes of sending your emails
 * We handle the email reputation management
 * A prove that you are authorized sender for the domain
-* No more "sent via Mailgun.org" message in your emails.
+* No more "sent via Mailgun.org" message in your emails
-* Establishing a positive email reputation for your own domain.
+* Establishing a positive email reputation for your own domain

 ### Cons

 * Other users of Mailgun (incl.
-CRM Online customer) can spoof this email address, even with SPF
-  * See details in section [Security and best practices][3].
+CRM Online customer) can spoof this email address, even with SPF.
+See details in section [Security and best practices][3].
 * Require to administer and setup of mail forwarding on your local mail account for incoming emails
 * Require DNS entry for SPF (cumbersome)
 * Requires registration, (administration) and DNS entry for DKIM (cumbersome)